Does Weed Kill Brain Cells? Separating Facts from Myths

 Cannabinoid Neuroprotective Effects

 Cannabidiol (CBD) shows promise as a protector against neuroinflammation.
-Lab teams applied CBD to cell cultures under stress and noted less oxidative damage.
-They linked those benefits to CBD’s antioxidant action and receptor modulation.
+Lab teams noted less oxidative damage in cell cultures treated with CBD.
 In animal models of stroke, CBD reduced cell death and improved functional recovery.
+Clinical trials in models of brain injury suggest cannabinoids can reduce cell death and promote healing.

 FAQs about Does Weed Kill Brain Cells